deta/cloud-docs/docs/Lib.md

 #### Returns

-Returns the item on a successful insert, and throws an error if the key already exists.
+Returns a promise which resolves to the item on a successful insert, and throws an error if the key already exists.

 </TabItem>
 <TabItem value="py">